Jiaogulan contains substances that might help reduce cholesterol levels.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Jiaogulan is POSSIBLY UNSAFE when taken by mouth during pregnancy.
+Pregnancy: Jiaogulan is possibly unsafe when taken by mouth during pregnancy.
 One of the chemicals in jiaogulan has been linked to possible birth defects.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Jiaogulan might cause the immune system to become more active.
 This could increase the symptoms of auto-immune diseases.
 If you have an auto-immune condition, it's best to avoid using jiaogulan until more is known.

-Bleeding disorders: Jiaogulan may slow blood clotting.
-There is a concern that it might make bleeding disorders worse.
+Bleeding disorders: Jiaogulan might slow blood clotting.
+This might make bleeding disorders worse.

 Surgery: Jiaogulan might slow blood clotting.
-There is some concern that it might increase the risk of bleeding during and after surgery.
+It might increase the risk of bleeding during and after surgery.
 Stop using jiaogulan at least 2 weeks before a scheduled surgery.

 Be cautious with this combination